bitlyfied/markdown-cv/README.md

-# Versioned CV
+# Markdown CV

-Versioned CV is an attempt to write CVs using Markdown syntax, versioned using Git, automatically built into PDFs.
+Markdown CV is an attempt to write CVs using Markdown syntax, versioned using Git, automatically built into PDFs.

-**Warning:** I wrote this code just for my personal use.
-Feel free to use it, but don't expect it to be well tested or even near to a beta version.
+**Warning: I wrote this code just for my personal use.
+Feel free to use it, but don't expect it to be well tested or even near to a beta version.**

 ## Install